AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-preview-sandbox-environment.md

 content-type: overview;how-to-procedural
 product-area: system-administration
 navigation-topic: workfront-testing-environments
-title: The Adobe Workfront Preview Sandbox Environment
+title: The [!DNL Adobe Workfront] Preview Sandbox Environment
 description: The Preview Sandbox is a testing environment that serves as a replica of your live environment.
 It is refreshed each weekend by Workfront.
 Data added to your live environment on Friday appears in your Preview Sandbox by the following Monday.
 All support packages have access to this sandbox.
 author: Caroline
 feature: System Setup and Administration
 role: Admin
 exl-id: e5c02b8c-854e-4c42-a599-f680443f425d
 ---
-# The Adobe Workfront Preview Sandbox Environment
+# The [!DNL Adobe Workfront] Preview Sandbox Environment

-There are two testing environments for Workfront that are replicas of your Workfront production environment:
+There are two testing environments for [!DNL Workfront] that are replicas of your [!DNL Workfront] production environment:

 * The Preview Sandbox

    The Preview Sandbox is a testing environment that serves as a replica of your live environment and is refreshed each weekend by Workfront.
 Data added to your live environment on Friday appears in your Preview Sandbox by the following Monday.

    All support packages have access to the Preview Sandbox.

 * The Custom Refresh Sandbox

    The Custom Refresh Sandbox is a separate testing environment which is refreshed manually by you.
 There is an additional cost to obtain the Custom Refresh Sandbox.
-For more information about this environment, see [The Adobe Workfront Custom Refresh Sandbox environment](../../../administration-and-setup/set-up-workfront/workfront-testing-environments/wf-custom-refresh-sandbox-environment.md).
+For more information about this environment, see [The [!DNL Adobe Workfront] Custom Refresh Sandbox environment](../../../administration-and-setup/set-up-workfront/workfront-testing-environments/wf-custom-refresh-sandbox-environment.md).

 <table style="table-layout:auto">
  <col>